Local Access to Huge Random Objects through Partial Sampling

-\begin{restatable}{theorem}{res:grand} Under the assumption of \begin{enumerate} \item perfect-precision arithmetic, including the generation of random real numbers in $[0, 1)$, and \item the quantities $\prod_{u=a}^b (1-p_{v,u})$ and $\sum_{u=a}^b p_{v,u}$ of the random graph family can be computed with perfect precision in logarithmic time, space and random bits, \end{enumerate} there exists a local-access generator for the random graph family that supports \func{random-neighbor}, \func{vertex-pair} and \func{next-neighbor} queries that uses polylogarithmic running time, additional space, and random words per query. \end{restatable} Between these two assumptions, we first remove the assumption of perfect-precision arithmetic in the upcoming Section~\ref{sec:remove-perfect}.
-Later in Section~\ref{sec:applications}, we show applications of our generator to the $G(n,p)$ model, and the Stochastic Block model under random community assignment, by providing formulas and by constructing data structures for computing the quantities specified in the second assumption, respectively.
+We have also been implicitly assuming perfect-precision arithmetic and we relax this assumption in Section~\ref{sec:remove-perfect}.
+In the following Section~\ref{sec:undirected_applications}, we show applications of Theorem~\ref{thm:grand} to the $G(n,p)$ model, and the Stochastic Block model under random community assignment, by providing formulas and by constructing data structures for computing the quantities specified in Theorem~\ref{thm:grand}.